Falling Objects into Water Simulation, Dynamic Mesh, ANSYS Fluent Training

 - We use Dynamic Mesh to apply mesh changes over time.

-- We use a UDF is used to define cubes’ motion toward the water surface.
+- A UDF is used to define cubes’ motion toward the water surface.

 - We use the VOF Multi-Phase model to define water and air.